"Netiquette" is a term describing how to interact clearly and respectfully with others in an online environment.

 - Avoid Repetition: Read everything in the discussion thread before replying.
 This will help you avoid repeating something someone else has already contributed.
 Acknowledge the points made with which you agree and suggest alternatives for those with which you don’t.

-- Use Proper Writing Style: The academic environment expects higher-order language.
+- Use Proper Writing Style: The academic environment expects a higher-order language.
 Write as if you were writing a term paper.
-Correct spelling, grammatical construction and sentence structure are expected in every other writing activity associated with scholarship and academic engagement.
+Correct spelling, grammatical construction, and sentence structure are expected in every other writing activity associated with scholarship and academic engagement.
 Online discussions are no different.
 Avoid profanity.

 - Cite Your Sources: Another big must!
 If your contribution to the conversation includes the intellectual property (authored material) of others, e.g., books, newspaper, magazine, or journal articles—online or in print—they must be given proper attribution.

 - Respect Diversity: It’s an ethnically rich and diverse, multi-cultural world in which we live.
 Use no language that is—or that could be construed to be—offensive toward others.
 Racists, sexist, and heterosexist comments and jokes are unacceptable, as are derogatory and/or sarcastic comments and jokes directed at religious beliefs, disabilities, and age.
 We all come with different perspectives, so please be respectful and resist the urge to tell anyone they are wrong.
 Understand they have had different life experiences and all of our world views are simply different.

 - No YELLING!
 Using bold upper-case letters is bad form, like stomping around and yelling at somebody (NOT TO MENTION BEING HARD ON THE EYE).